microsoft/onnxruntime/docs/genai/tutorials/phi3-python.md

 * [https://huggingface.co/microsoft/Phi-3-medium-128k-instruct-onnx-directml](https://huggingface.co/microsoft/Phi-3-medium-128k-instruct-onnx-directml/)
 * [https://huggingface.co/microsoft/Phi-3.5-mini-instruct-onnx](https://huggingface.co/microsoft/Phi-3.5-mini-instruct-onnx)

-This tutorial demonstrates how to download and run the short context (4k) mini (3B) model variant.
+This tutorial demonstrates how to download and run the short context (4k) mini (3B) model variant pf Phi 3 model.
 See the [model reference](#phi-3-onnx-model-reference) for download commands for the other variants.

 This tutorial downloads and runs the short context (4k) mini (3B) model variant.
 See the [model reference](#phi-3-onnx-model-reference) for download commands for the other variants.